jpolak/jasudoku/README.md

 So far, it limits the total moves to 15000.
 A few sudoku puzzles take longer than 15000 moves to complete.
 However, this limitation is in place so the script doesn't overheat my computer.
 There may also be bugs.

+**Update 2020-08-01**: Version 2 of Jasudoku is much faster.
+Instead of proceeding upper-left corner by rows to the lower-right corner, it now proceeds by choosing the squares with the least number of possibilities first.
+That way, the move tree gets exhausted far more rapidly.
+What used to take thousands of moves now only takes hundreds.
+In fact, I doubt there exists a Sudoku that takes more than 500 moves.

 ## Future directions

 Optimizations will be put in place to reduce the number of moves required, and the styling will be improved.